Time Trial Chorus (2023)

-The sender in some stark remote radio station, the receiver in a hotel room across the world with wooden floors, dialing in a frequency in the middle of the night on a beat up radio with uncomfortable metal earphones, scratching numbers on a piece of paper, drinking warm vodka on a cold night . . .
+. . .the sender in some stark remote radio station, the receiver in a hotel room across the world with wooden floors, dialing in a frequency in the middle of the night on a beat up radio with uncomfortable metal earphones, scratching numbers on a piece of paper, drinking warm vodka on a cold night . . .

 A ‘Hotel Themed’ EP released in 2019.
-The original concept was to create eight to ten very short soundscapes each related to an aspect of either a physical hotel building or hotel atmosphere, and not to use any external voice samples.
-This morphed into a 4 track EP with likely the most intensive use of media samples of any previous project.
+The original concept was to create eight to ten very short soundscapes or drones each related to an aspect of either a physical hotel or it’s atmosphere.

 Symodika #2 – Lake Agassiz (2018)